 Finalize Public/Private Partnership To Create “Wellness Destination”

-Agreement enables Summit to open clinic and wellness facility at Bielenberg Sports Center
+Agreement enables Summit to open clinic and wellness facility at HealthEast Sports Center

-Woodbury, Minn., (December 10, 2015) – Summit Orthopedics announced today that it is proceeding with plans to open a two-story, 14,450-square-foot clinic and wellness facility at Woodbury’s Bielenberg Sports Center (BSC), following the Dec.
+Woodbury, Minn., (December 10, 2015) – Summit Orthopedics announced today that it is proceeding with plans to open a two-story, 14,450-square-foot clinic and wellness facility at Woodbury’s HealthEast Sports Center, following the Dec.
 9 City Council vote approving the lease agreement.

 Construction on the Summit Orthopedics space will begin immediately.
 Summit chief operations officer Bill Frommelt anticipates the wellness and healthcare facility will open by late spring-2016.

 Summit will offer the Woodbury community physician appointments, physical therapy and sports performance services, as well as wellness education classes such as yoga, nutrition and more.

 “Given Woodbury’s growing reputation as a health care destination, it makes sense that Summit is actively pursuing the commercial space at HealthEast Sports Center,” said Woodbury Mayor Mary Giuliani Stephens.
 “We are excited about Summit’s commitment to our community.
 Their presence will complement the wellness activities taking place on the site, allow for more community space, and provide a revenue stream to HealthEast Sports Center, allowing us to hold the line on costs to our users.”

 Frommelt added that the agreement Summit has with the City of Woodbury is more than just a lease for physical space, it’s an investment in the community.
 The Woodbury-based orthopedic healthcare provider is donating $100,000 for community improvements, including the Madison Claire Foundation’s Madison Place, the Twin Cities’ East Metro’s first completely handicapped-accessible playground where children with and without disabilities can play together.